West Bank: Key Information & Historical Context

 There is another war Israel is waging – in the West Bank.

 The occupied West Bank is home to more than three million Palestinians, and is currently about the size of the state of Delaware.
-(Please see information below regarding historical changes in the map of the West Bank).
-Israel has maintained a military occupation of the West Bank since 1967.
-This Israeli occupation of the West Bank and Gaza has been declared in violation of international law by the International Court of Justice, most recently in 2024.
-Since then and throughout the occupation, the Israeli government has sponsored regular raids, home demolitions and bombings in the West Bank, creating the constant and increasing displacement of Palestinians.
-This amounts to ethnic cleansing of Palestinian homes and lives in their ancestral land, with the stated goal of the Israeli government in 2026 to absorb the territory entirely and force Palestinians to flee and relocate.
+(Please see information below regarding historical changes to the map of the West Bank).
+Israel has maintained an occupation of the West Bank since 1967.
+Israel’s military occupation of the West Bank and Gaza was declared in violation of international law by the International Court of Justice in July, 2024.
+Before and since then, the Israeli government has sponsored regular raids, home demolitions and bombings in the West Bank, creating the constant and increasing displacement of Palestinians.
+This amounts to ethnic cleansing of Palestinians in their ancestral land, with the stated goal of the Israeli government in 2026 to absorb the territory entirely and force Palestinians to flee and relocate.

-All of this violence to individuals and the illegal taking of homes and land is being done by the Israeli government and Israeli settlers with total impunity.
-There have been no consequences from the international community–primarily due to protection by the U.S. over several decades.
-In September 2024, for example, the United Nations overwhelmingly adopted a resolution which demands that Israel comply with international law and withdraw all its military forces from the occupied Palestinian territories, with a recorded vote of 124 nations in favor.
+All of this violence to individuals and the illegal taking of homes and land is being done by the Israeli government and Israeli settlers with complete impunity.
+There have been no consequences from the international community — primarily due to protection by the U.S. over several decades.
+In September 2024, for example, the United Nations overwhelmingly adopted a resolution demanding that Israel comply with international law and withdraw all its military forces from the occupied Palestinian territories, with a recorded vote of 124 nations in favor.
 There were 43 abstentions, and only 14 countries voting no. Our U.S. government voted against this broad international consensus.

-The U.S. is a major funder of the Israeli military, and therefore the our government and we as U.S. citizens are implicated in these illegal and immoral actions.
-The U.S. has leverage and a moral responsibility to call for the complete cessation of the violent and illegal occupation.
+The U.S. is a major funder of the Israeli military, and therefore our government and we as U.S. citizens are implicated in these illegal and immoral actions.
+The U.S. has leverage and a moral responsibility to call for the complete cessation of ongoing violent and illegal occupation.

-Central Coast Advocates for Peace in the Middle East calls upon our Congressional Representatives Jimmy Panetta and Senators Adam Schiff and Alex Padilla to take all possible action to stop Israeli military strikes and the building of illegal Israeli settlements in the West Bank.
+Central Coast Advocates for Peace in the Middle East calls upon our Congressional Representative Jimmy Panetta and Senators Adam Schiff and Alex Padilla to take all possible action to stop Israeli military strikes and the building of illegal Israeli settlements in the West Bank.
 The West Bank Violence Prevention Act of 2025 (H.R.
-3045), requires the U.S. President to impose U.S. Sanctions against any individual or entity found to be undermining security and stability in the West Bank.
-We call upon our Congressional Representative Jimmy Panetta to cosponsor H.R.
-3045, which he has not done.
-And we call on him and Senators Adam Schiff and Alex Padilla to take all possible action to stop Israeli military strikes and the building of illegal settlements in the West Bank.
-This includes supporting the “Block the Bombs Act” as well as the West Bank Violence Prevention Act.
+3045) requires the U.S. President to impose U.S. Sanctions against any individual or entity found to be undermining security and stability in the West Bank.
+We call upon our Congressional Representative Jimmy Panetta to cosponsor this legislation.
+And we call on him and Senators Adam Schiff and Alex Padilla to support the “Block the Bombs Act” in the interest of ensuring that any future military aid to Israel comports with international law.

 Source: There is another war Israel is waging – one that is not making headlines, Aljazeera, Jan 20, 2026